OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * All conformance profiles culminate, in that the MINIMUM MVCR is used to build the EXPLICIT MVCR, which is used to create a COMPLIANT MVCR, all of which is used to develop SCOPE(s).
 * All of the record fields should be presented with the consent receipt label field on the receipt which is viewalbe by the receipt receipient.
-* The receipt can be provisioned in any way that is feasible according to the context.
+* The receipt can be provisioned in any manner that is feasible or expecte in according to the context.
 * Propotionailty refers to the context (or medium) of the consent, method of collection, and to how the fieds are linked .
 	* If it is verbal, then a written receipt with a phone number to the PI Controller is sufficent to make a MINIMUM MVCR
 	* If it is online, Like Bob & Alice website use case, then additional fields are required to make a MINIMUM MVCR
 	* Different context have different expectations, and these can be documented by Consent Type
-*

 ### 6.2  MINIMUM MVCR :